 There are a couple of brands that create shoes for narrow feet.
 If you want the perfect fit from the beginning we ask you to look into these:

-Comfortiva – casual narrow shoes for woman that are very comfortable.
+- Comfortiva – casual narrow shoes for women that are very comfortable.

-By choosing a brand that have shoes for narrow feet you make sure they are a good fit and support your feet in the right way.
+- By choosing a brand that has shoes for narrow feet you make sure they are a good fit and support your feet in the right way.

 Improper Shoe Injuries